 • Presets for common devices and quick format setup.

-• Built-in trimming & cropping tools to select clips before conversion.
+• Integrated cropping and trimming tools for choosing clips before conversion.

 ❌Limitations